rootscript/houHow/README.md

 - On Android & IOS I will have to find a solution to easily edit the markdown files and sync  them to the Github repo.

 ### History
 Originally started this plan in LucidChart, mapping the outline and adding notes and links as comments of the nodes.
-FilesI ran into some issues that bothered me:
+Files could be edited in the browser/IOS app/ I ran into some issues that bothered me:

 1. free version has a node limitation
 2. comment icons were huge when zoomed out (birdseye view)